Board of Directors & Staff

 How to apply?

-Interested candidates must be members in good standing and complete the online Biographical Fact Sheet by May 5, 2023.
+Interested candidates must be members of NASW and complete the online Biographical Fact Sheet by April 26, 2024.
 Complete your application and email it to hbarron.naswar@socialworkers.org if you want to help lead the NASW Arkansas Chapter.

 Voting will take place soon thereafter and you will receive a link via email to cast your vote electronically if you provided the chapter with an email address.
 If we do not have your email address, you will receive a paper ballot.